Appu33/Recipe-Project/README.md

 📸 Charts are stored in the screenshots/ folder

-9. Conclusion
+</details> <details> <summary>9. 📝 Conclusion</summary>
-This project demonstrates a complete Firebase-based data engineering workflow, including:
+This project demonstrates a complete Firebase-based data engineering workflow:

 🗂️ Data modeling and normalization